BadSNN: Backdoor Attacks on Spiking Neural Networks via Adversarial Spiking Neuron: Related works

 \section{Related works}

-Backdoor attacks in deep learning have been thoroughly studied.
-For example, BadNets \cite{gu2017badnets} demonstrated that injecting poisoned samples with a static trigger can reliably cause targeted misclassification.
-TrojanNN \cite{liu2018trojaning} and WaNet \cite{saha2020hidden} extended this approach by embedding subtler, more stealthy triggers.
+Backdoor attacks have been well-studied across different deep learning models, such as convolutional neural networks and vision transformers~\cite{gu2017badnets, nguyen2021wanet, cheng2024lotus, wang2022bppattack, gao2024dual, miah2024noiseattack, subramanya2022backdoor, chan2022baddet}, language models~\cite{chen2021badnl, li2021hidden, zhao2024exploring, sha2024prompt, miah2024exploiting}, and graph neural networks~\cite{xi2021graph, zhang2024rethinking, khan2026multi, zhang2024backdoor}.
+Early attacks such as BadNets~\cite{gu2017badnets} demonstrated that injecting poisoned samples with a static trigger can reliably cause targeted misclassification.
+Blend~\cite{liu2018trojaning} and WaNet~\cite{saha2020hidden} extended this approach by embedding subtler, more stealthy triggers.
+Recent works tend to make triggers more stealthy by making them invisible in both the spatial and frequency domains~\cite{gao2024dual}, injecting triggers through poisoned data sub-partitioning~\cite{cheng2024lotus}, generating imperceptible trigger perturbations through a surrogate model~\cite{doan2021lira}, or using image quantization as triggers~\cite{wang2022bppattack}.
 These works established that poisoning during training poses a severe threat even when the attacker controls only a small portion of the dataset.
-In response, a wide range of defenses have been proposed, such as STRIP \cite{gao2019strip}, ANP \cite{wu2021adversarial}, and TSBD \cite{lin2024unveiling}.
+In response, a wide range of defenses have been proposed, such as pre-training defenses like anti-backdoor learning~\cite{li2021anti}, trigger-inversion-based defenses such as Neural Cleanse~\cite{wang2019neural}, poisoned-sample-guided detection methods like STRIP~\cite{gao2019strip}, backdoor neuron pruning-based mitigation techniques such as ANP~\cite{wu2021adversarial} and CLP~\cite{zheng2022data}, fine-tuning-based mitigation techniques such as NAD~\cite{li2021neural} and TSBD~\cite{lin2024unveiling}, and poisoned sample purification-based techniques~\cite{yang2024sampdetox, miah2026lite, shi2023black}.

 Backdoor attacks on SNNs are relatively recent but are rapidly gaining attention.
 One important study, the Sneaky Spikes framework \cite{abad2024sneakyspikes}, showed that injecting a small fraction of poisoned temporal event bursts into training data can embed highly effective backdoors in surrogate-trained SNNs.
 Beyond digital poisoning, physical neuromorphic backdoors exploit the properties of event-based sensors.
 Flashy Backdoor \cite{fang2024flashy} demonstrated that real-world DVS recordings can be compromised with timed light flashes or strobing patterns that blend naturally into the event stream.
 Such physical triggers remain effective under varying lighting and motion conditions, underscoring the real-world risks associated with neuromorphic sensing.
 Other works show that the sparseness of spiking activity and conditional firing dynamics make backdoors resistant to traditional defense strategies.
 Data-poisoning attacks targeting supervised SNN learning have been shown to persist even after fine-tuning or pruning \cite{jin2024snnbackdoor}.
 However, existing backdoor attacks cannot be easily adapted to static images because they primarily focus on exploiting the temporal dimension of neuromorphic data.